WA-Department-of-Agriculture/dirt-data-reports/quarto/english/text.md

 ## Qualities of a Healthy Agricultural Soil

 -   Good soil tilth allows roots to penetrate
 -   Near neutral pH (6--8) maximizes nutrient availability for most crops, and minimizes Al and Mn toxicity
 -   Sufficient---but not excessive---nutrient supply for crop growth
 -   Small population of plant pathogens and pests
 -   Adequate soil drainage and infiltration
 -   Diverse and active microbial population
 -   Low weed seed bank
 -   No residual chemicals or toxins that may harm the crop, including salts
--   Resistance to degradation such as from erosion or surface runoff
+-   Resistance to degradation from sources like erosion or surface runoff

 <!--section:soil_science-->
 ## Soil Science 101